Learning to Split: A Reinforcement-Learning-Guided Splitting Heuristic for Neural Network Verification: Methodology

 \subsubsection{Q-Learning Integration.}

-To solve the MDP, we used Double DQN with demonstrations (DQfD)~\cite{HeVePiLaScPiHoQuSeOsDuAgLeGr18}.
-The agent's training proceeds in two distinct phases: \begin{enumerate} \item \textbf{Demonstration pre-training.} The replay buffer is seeded with expert transitions generated by running the verification process on a set of networks and properties using the chosen expert heuristics described in Sec.~\ref{sec:preliminaries} (although additional domain- or verifier-specific heuristics could be used as well).
-During this phase, the agent optimizes a combined objective function that balances two terms: a standard temporal-difference (TD) error term from Q-learning, and a margin-based, supervised, imitation term.
-The imitation term encourages the agent to mimic the actions of the expert heuristics, while the TD error allows it to learn from the outcomes of those actions. \item \textbf{Self-generated fine-tuning.} Following the pre-training phase, the agent transitions to a fine-tuning stage where it primarily learns from its own experience.
-The agent collects its own transitions by interacting with the environment, guided by an \(\varepsilon\)-greedy exploration strategy.
-In this phase, the experience replay buffer is dynamically updated with both expert transitions and newly generated self-play transitions.
-A prioritized replay mechanism is used to sample more impactful transitions, and the supervised imitation term's weight is gradually reduced over time.
-This process allows the agent to gradually transition from imitating the experts to independently discovering more optimal splitting strategies that can surpass the performance of static heuristics. \end{enumerate}
+We solve the MDP using Double DQN with demonstrations (DQfD)~\cite{HeVePiLaScPiHoQuSeOsDuAgLeGr18}.
+Training proceeds in two phases.
+First, the agent is pre-trained on expert transitions generated by running the verifier with the heuristics described in Sec.~\ref{sec:preliminaries} (although additional domain- or verifier-specific heuristics could be used as well).
+This learning-from-demonstrations phase optimizes a combined objective consisting of a Q-learning loss and a margin-based imitation loss, allowing the agent to learn from the outcomes of expert actions and to mimic them.
+Second, the agent is fine-tuned by interacting with the environment, while continuing to learn from both expert- and self-generated transitions.
+Over time, the weight of the imitation term is gradually reduced, allowing the policy to move beyond imitation and discover improved splitting strategies.
 During evaluation, the trained policy is deployed directly within the solver's branching loop, where it replaces existing heuristics.